What Is The Right Trailer Tongue Length?

 Making the trailer tongue length 12′ (as mentioned in the reader question above) does indeed decrease the tongue load (to 7.5%).
 How does that affect things?

-With the trailer properly loaded (tongue load around 12%), a longer tongue acts like a damper to the other dynamics at the trailer.
+With proper trailer loading (tongue load around 12%), a longer tongue acts like a damper to the other dynamics at the trailer.
 For an obnoxiously long 12′ tongue, from the trailer’s perspective, it makes the bump feel half as high.
-That’s part of why we tell people to avoid trailers with really short tongues.
+That is part of why we tell people to avoid trailers with really short tongues.

-Please, don’t take this example as more than an illustration.
+Please, do not take this example as more than an illustration.
 A 4′ tongue is long for an 8′ trailer, and a 12′ tongue is ridiculous.
 Also, Please note that the above discussion is straight line, 2-dimensional dynamics.
-There’s much more to it.
+There is so much more to it in real life.

 Confounding Effects